Intersec/selectic/README.md

 * Can load dynamically list from a server and the list can be paginate (with a cache system to avoid reloading previous requests).
 * Can add options from Vue template (by writing explicit `<option>` or `<optgroup>`) in a reactive way.
+* Possibility to combine options from different sources (static or dynamic) or to use the other as fallback (if the list is empty).
 * Supports basic Select properties like `multiple`, `disabled`, `title`
 * Supports group element (equivalent of optGroup), even for dynamic list.
 * Supports `placeholder` to display a default text when there is no selection.